Unity Epic

 AppsflyerEpicModule

-This method receives your API key, app ID and parent MonoBehaviour and initializes the AppsFlyer Module.
+This method receives your API key, app ID, the parent MonoBehaviour and a sandbox mode flag (optional, false by default) and initializes the AppsFlyer Module.

 Method signature